SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 Our Android application should implement the MVC pattern.

 ### 3.8 On-line User Documentation and Help System Requirements
 The whole application will be built with an intuitive design, so there shouldn’t be a need for the user to ask us or the program for help.
-However the website should have an inbuilt online help, which is able to guide the user through certain steps.
-We also write our own blog, on which users can find information and ask us questions.
+However we will write our own blog, on which users can find information and ask us questions.

 ### 3.9 Purchased Components
 (n/a)

 ### 3.10 Interfaces
-(tbd)
 #### 3.10.1 User Interfaces
+Please consult the different use case descriptions for screenshots and UI functionality.

 #### 3.10.2 Hardware Interfaces
+(n/a)

 #### 3.10.3 Software Interfaces
+(n/a)

 #### 3.10.4 Communications Interfaces
+(n/a)

 ### 3.11 Licensing Requirement
-(tbd)
+Our server side code is subject to the [Apache Licence 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ### 3.12 Legal, Copyright and other Notices
-(tbd)
+(n/a)

 ### 3.13 Applicable Standards
 RFCs: